bright-sparks/sample-JustMeme/README.md

 $ tns run ios --emulator
 ```

+### ES6

+JustMeme is written in ES6, and uses [Babel](https://babeljs.io/) to transpile the ES6 source into ES5 that can run on the JavaScript VMs NativeScript uses (JavaScriptCore and V8).
+For more information on learning ES6, refer to [Babel's documentation on the subject](https://babeljs.io/docs/learn-es6/).

 ### Linting

-JustMeme also uses Gulp to automate both [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/) for code linting.
-To run both against the source files just run `gulp lint` within the `src` directory:
+JustMeme uses [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/) for code linting.
+To kick off both, run `gulp lint` within the `src` directory:

 ```
 $ gulp lint